Fluctuation theorem for spin transport at insulating ferromagnetic junctions: Introduction

 Let us briefly explain what kind of relations can be derived from the fluctuation theorem.
-Spin accumulation at an interface in the NM is represented by a spin chemical potential $\mu_s$.
-We denote the spin current at the interface as $I_s(\mu_s,{\bm M})$, where ${\bm M}$ is the magnetization of the FI.
-The spin current can be expanded with respect to $\mu_s$ as
+Spin accumulation at an interface in the side of the NM is represented by $\mu_s = \mu_\uparrow-\mu_\downarrow$, where $\mu_\uparrow$ and $\mu_\downarrow$ are chemical potentials of conduction electrons for two spin states, respectively.
+We note that $\mu_s$ is proportional to the external charge current (see Eqs.~(\ref{mu}) and (\ref{eq:mus0})).
+We denote the decay rate of spin angular momenta of the NM at the NM/FI interface as $I_s(\mu_s,{\bm M})$, where ${\bm M}$ is the magnetization of the FI.
+The spin conductance, that is defined as $G_s(\mu_s,{\bm M}) \equiv I_s(\mu_s,{\bm M})/\mu_s$, is expanded with respect to $\mu_s$ as

 where $k_B$ is the Boltzmann constant and $T$ is the temperature.
-Although SMR is usually described by the linear coefficient $G_s^{(0)}({\bm M})$, we can discuss the asymmetric contribution with respect to $\mu_s$, $G_s^{(1)}({\bm M})$, which is detectable in experiments.
+While SMR is described by the linear coefficient $G_s^{(0)}({\bm M})$, the asymmetric contribution with respect to $\mu_s$, $G_s^{(1)}({\bm M})$, corresponds to the signal of the UMR to be measured in experiments.
 Let us also consider spin-current noise at the interface~\cite{Kato2018,Kamra2014}.
 The noise power of the spin current, denoted with $S(\mu_s,{\bm M})$, is expanded as

 Note that the zeroth-order coefficients satisfy the Onsager relation~\cite{Kato2020},